 An institution in Brighton and Hove and if you haven’t ever been you must go for the experience.
 Situated on the beautiful First Avenue at the seafront end in Hove, this underground restaurant boasts its own ‘Tropical Bar’ for pre-dinner drinks, then the food itself is quite distinct and full of flavour – with the food and their curries being of Indonesian- Malaysian influence.

 - Make a booking on: 01273 323810 (please mention RB 🙏)

 A family-run Indian bistro adjoining the glamorous MyHotel on Jubilee Square.
 Centrally located, this popular independent restaurant is large and brightly decorated with outside seating spilling into Jubilee square in summer months.
 The menu is inspired by chef and owner Alun Sperring’s own trips around India where he regularly returns to find new inspirations.

 - Make a reservation on 01273 900383 (please mention RB 🙏)

 - See the Chilli Pickle feature page

-The ‘Moonstone Sri Lankan’ Restaurant on Church Road in Hove is the only Sri Lankan restaurant on the south coast, offering a huge selection of vegetarian dishes as well as fish and meat dishes.
-Specialising in southern Sri Lankan cuisine which has its own lively and distinctive taste, this style of cooking uses only the freshest of ingredients, along with a selection of ground spices, sent over specially by members of Dimuthu’s family.
+The ‘Moonstone Sri Lankan’ Restaurant on Church Road in Hove is the only Sri Lankan restaurant on the South coast, offering a huge selection of vegetarian fish and meat dishes.
+Specialising in Southern Sri Lankan cuisine which has its own lively and distinctive taste, this style of cooking uses only the freshest of ingredients, along with a selection of ground spices, sent over specially by members of Dimuthu’s family.